Chart Color Schemes

 Clermont has a typical household mix, with a fairly typical median household size

-Family households comprise 68.7% of all households, including 31.9% couples with children, 28.5% couples without children, and 7.5% single parent families.
-Non-family households make up the remaining 31.3%, with lone person households at 28.5% and group households comprising 2.7%.
-The median household size is 2.5 people, matching the average for the Rest of Qld.
+Family households constitute 68.7% of all households, including 31.9% couples with children, 28.5% couples without children, and 7.5% single parent families.
+Non-family households account for the remaining 31.3%, with lone person households at 28.5% and group households comprising 2.7% of the total.
+The median household size is 2.5 people, which aligns with the average in the Rest of Qld.

 Frequently Asked Questions - Households